langroodi/Async-BSD-Socket-Lib/README.md

 # Asynchronous BSD Socket Library
 ![example workflow](https://github.com/langroodi/Async-BSD-Socket-Lib/actions/workflows/cmake.yml/badge.svg)

-This is a non-blocking BSD (POSIX) network socket library over TCP/IP for Liunx.
-The library is a wrapper around the POSIX socket programming system calls which hires Linux kernel edge-triggered polling mechanism (epoll) to provide an async network communication.
+This is a non-blocking BSD (POSIX) network socket library over TCP/IP and Inter-process Communication (IPC) for Liunx.
+The library is a wrapper around the POSIX socket programming and IPC system calls which hires Linux kernel edge-triggered polling mechanism (epoll) to provide an async network/inter-process communication.
 The library supports following communications:
 - TCP
 - UDP Unicast
 - UDP Multicast
+- FIFO (Named Pipe)

 ## Dependecies
 The current library dependencies are as follows: